LouDnl/USBSID-Pico/README.md

   - Socket one address range $00 ~ $3F (default $00 ~ $1F)
   - Socket two address range $20 ~ $7F (default $20 ~ $3F)
   - Configurable (platform independent (Linux/Windows) tool still in development)
-- Onboard LED acts as VU meter calculated by the voices of SID1
+- Onboard LED acts as VU meter calculated by the voices of SID1 (Pico & Pico2 only)
 - Onboard RGB LED acts as second VU meter calculated by the voices of SID1 (default)
   - Requires Black Pico clone board with RGB LED onboard!
   - SID voices to use for calculation can be changed in config